• Skip to main content

 There’s often entertainment in the evenings and other fine shops to browse in the Kings Road Angkor complex where the market – and Embassy restaurant – are located.
 Allow at least an hour to browse and please don’t leave empty handed.
 Your support is greatly needed at this challenging time.
 The market is currently only open on Friday, Saturday and Sunday from 11am-7pm.
 Made in Cambodia Market, corner of Street 27 and Achasva Street (the riverside road), Wat Bo Village.

 If you found our guide to Wat Bo Village useful, I have a favour to ask: Grantourismo is reader-funded.
 If you’ve enjoyed our content on the site, please consider supporting Grantourismo.
-You could make a small donation to our epic original Cambodian cuisine history and cookbook on Patreon or use our links next time you’re planning a trip to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+You could make a small donation to our epic original Cambodian cuisine history and cookbook on Patreon or use our links next time you’re planning a trip to book accommodationrent a car, buy travel insurance, or book a tour on Get Your Guide.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images or buy us a coffee.